Curious George Gets a Medal: Plot

 George is reading a book (the picture shows that the book he reads is Curious George Takes a Job) when Mr. Miller, the mailman, brings a letter for George.
 George cannot read the letter, so he tries to write one of his own.
 He makes a mess with ink and a fountain pen and tries to wash it away with the garden hose, but the room floods and he rushes to a nearby farm to get a portable pump and get rid of the flood with it.
 But the pump is too heavy, so he tries to get it towed by a goat but is hurled away.
 He then tries to let one pig out of the pig pen but before he knows it all the pigs burst out of the pen.
 He manages to get the cow but is chased by the farmer.
 He eludes him by hiding in a shirt on a clothesline and then jumping into a pickup truck headed for a science museum.

-At the museum, George saw a huge dinosaur.
-He wasn't scared because it was not real, and he also saw a palm tree of nuts on the animatronic dinosaurs exhibit including two animatronic dinosaurs which are mother Stegosaurus and a baby Stegosaurus.
-George loved nuts.
-Suddenly, he was hungry because he missed lunch.
-A family came into the dinosaur hall and took a look at the dinosaur.
-Without noticing, the family seeing the dinosaurs thought George was another stuffed animal too.

-After the family is gone, George was happy and he could pick the nuts.
-He climbed onto the mother dinosaur's head and started to pull the nuts.
-But they did not come off.
-(George did not know that the nuts were not real either) he pulled harder and harder on the nuts, and then the tree began to sway and he accidentally destroys the model dinosaur display.
+At the museum, George accidentally destroys a model dinosaur display while trying to grab nuts off a model tree.
 The museum guards catch George and report the incident to the museum owner Professor Wiseman, who tells the guards to "lock the naughty monkey this instant and send him back to the zoo".
 The Man with the Yellow Hat stops the guards with the letter that Mr. Miller had brought.
 The letter says that Professor Wiseman wants him to go up in a space ship and then bail out.
 George agrees and is given a tiny space suit.
 At the critical moment, it is uncertain whether George will jump or not, but he does and the experiment is a success.
 George is carried to Earth by a parachute and is awarded a medal for him being the first space monkey.